 Reuel received his Master of Fine Arts degree in film production from the USC Graduate School of Cinematic Arts in 2007.
 He also completed a program in Advanced Character Animation Studies from Animation Mentor in 2011.
 He holds a Bachelor of Arts degree in Sociology and Asian American Studies from UCLA.

-In his spare time, Reuel enjoys software development, baking artisan bread, and spending time with his wife and son.
+In his spare time, Reuel enjoys baking artisan bread, 3D printing, building drones, and spending time with his wife and son.